World Languages and Literatures / photography

 Founder of Dotphotozine, CSUSB's journal of photography

-Thomas McGovern, professor and chair of the world languages and literatures department, is a distinguished photographer who founded Dotphotozine, a CSUSB journal of photography.Dotphotozine
+Thomas McGovern, professor in the world languages and literatures department, is a distinguished photographer who founded Dotphotozine, a CSUSB journal of photography.Dotphotozine

-Thomas McGovern, professor and chair of the world languages and literatures department, began taking photographs in the late 1970s, where his first significant project was photographing strangers on the streets in Washington, D.C.
+Thomas McGovern, professor in the world languages and literatures department, began taking photographs in the late 1970s, where his first significant project was photographing strangers on the streets in Washington, D.C.

 While in New York in the 1980s, he started a project about people with HIV/AIDS after losing friends to the disease.
 During the decade-long project, he met, photographed and interviewed more than 100 people with AIDS and mounted a fundraising exhibition at Neikrug Photographica in New York in 1988.
 This exhibition led to him working as a freelance photographer for the Village Voice and this experience expanded his AIDS work to include the cultural impact of the disease-political demonstrations, health care, fund raisers, memorials and funerals.
 His project spread by word-of-mouth and he gave prints to all the participants.
 McGovern became known as an AIDS resource and his photographs were mounted in many exhibitions and published in the Village Voice, The New York Times, and New York Newsday, among other publications.
 The Brooklyn Museum, Brooklyn Historical Society, Museum of the City of New York and others acquired some of these photographs.